 Taking the Canadian Citizenship Test

-If you are not available at the time and date in the notice you receive, then you will have to contact CIC’s Call Centre and schedule a new time.
+If you are not available at the time and date in the notice you receive, then you will have to contact IRCC’s Call Centre and schedule a new time.
 If you do not contact the Call Centre, after failing to attend your test, then your application for citizenship will be closed.
 The number is 1 888 242 2100.

 The test itself will be written but may include an oral part as well, especially if you have difficulty reading or writing in English or French.
 Oral tests will be conducted by a Citizenship Officer, normally a Citizenship Judge, and will be in the form of an interview.
 Go here for a list of citizenship judges, including a brief profile of each judge.
 For either of your written or oral test, make sure to bring the following documents: